 Signing up for Medicare and Medicare Basics

 You have 7 months to sign up for Medicare in all its forms when you turn age 65 with no penalties.
-That 7 month period starts 3 months before your 65th birthday and ends 3 months afterwards.
+That 7 month period starts 3 months before the month you turn 65, the month of your birthday, ends 3 months afterwards.
 Thereafter there are open enrollment periods when you have the option to change plans and coverage.

 As a refresher, original Medicare includes Part A (hospital coverage) and Part B (doctor services).
 Almost everyone eligible for Medicare gets Part A at no cost, but Part B requires you to pay a premium ($134/month for most people, higher income taxpayers pay more).
 Medigap policies are available from private insurers and provide coverage on top of original Medicare.
 Part D is Prescription Drug coverage (you pay a premium).
 Part C is the Medicare Advantage program, which is offered by a list of government approved companies.
 Your Part C premium will which vary by type of plan and provider – sometimes it is $0 for certain “skinny” plans.